How many hooks are in React 19?

 useLayoutEffect

-, with the difference in when it fires.
+useLayoutEffect works the same as useEffect, with the difference in when it fires.
 It runs synchronously after all DOM changes but before the browser has painted.
-Because this process is synchronous, time-consuming operations in useLayoutEffect
+Because this process is synchronous, time-consuming operations in useLayoutEffect can block page rendering.
+Generally, useEffect should be preferred unless you need to access or modify the DOM before the paint.

 Here's an example of how to use it: